-Oregano tea is prepared using the same oregano herb that you probably have in your kitchen.
-Unlike other herbal teas that are sweet or spiced, this tea is bitter, and is consumed more for its health benefits than for taste and flavor.
-But before you try your hand in brewing a nice cup of this tea, here are some of the science-backed health benefits and some of the myths surrounding the consumption of oregano tea.
+Oregano tea is prepared using the same herb that you may have in your kitchen.
+Unlike other herbal teas that are sweet or spiced, this tea is bitter, and is consumed more for its health benefits rather than taste and flavor.
+But, before you try your hand in brewing a cup of this tea, here are some of the science-backed health benefits and some of the myths surrounding the consumption of oregano tea.

-7 Proven Health Benefits of Oregano Tea
+7 Proven Health Benefits Of Oregano Tea

-1. It’s an Excellent Anti-Inflammatory Agent
+1. It is an Excellent Anti-Inflammatory Agent

-Attributed to carvacrol again, oregano has an anti-diabetic effect and is proven to reduce blood glucose levels.
+Carvacrol, a component in oregano, has an anti-diabetic effect and is proven to reduce blood glucose levels.

 Oregano is proven to have antibacterial, anti-fungal, and antiviral effects; as suggested by various studies.